-The aggregate fair market value of the share purchase warrants and the shares issued in the May 2019 Private Placement and the April 2018 Private Placement was distributed on a pro-rata basis between share capital and equity reserve.

-The fair value of the share purchase warrants from the May 2019 Private Placement was estimated at \$0.0367 per share purchase warrant, or in total of \$6.043 million for all issued 164,649,677 share purchase warrants.
-While, the fair value of the share purchase warrants from the April 2018 Private Placement was estimated at \$0.051 per share purchase warrant, or in total of \$1.479 million for all issued 29 million share purchase warrants.
+The aggregate fair market value of the share purchase warrants and the shares issued in the May 2019 Private Placement was distributed on a pro-rata basis between share capital and equity reserve.
+Accordingly, the fair value of the share purchase warrants from the May 2019 Private Placement was estimated at \$0.0367 per share purchase warrant, or in total of \$6.043 million for all issued 164,649,677 share purchase warrants.
 The fair value of share purchase warrants has been determined at the grant date by using the Black-Scholes option pricing model, whereby the weighted average assumptions used are presented in the following table: